West Nile Virus season is here.

 There have been no reported human cases of West Nile virus in San Mateo County.

-San Mateo County has a Mosquito Control Program
+San Mateo County's Mosquito Control Program

 The San Mateo County Mosquito and Vector Control District is San Mateo County’s community-based mosquito control program (www.smcmad.org).
-This program uses different methods to help control the risk of disease in San Mateo County, including surveillance, prevention, and control of mosquito populations.
+This program uses different methods to help control the risk of disease in San Mateo County, including surveillance, prevention and control of mosquito populations.

 Vector Control does extra mosquito monitoring in neighborhoods where positive birds and squirrels are found.
-All mosquitoes that were trapped and tested in San Mateo County so far this year have tested negative for the virus.

-Here’s what you can do to help control West Nile virus:
+What you can do to help control West Nile virus:

 - Mosquitoes are most active at dusk and dawn so be sure to use insect repellent, and consider staying indoors or wear long sleeves and pants during these times.

 - Make sure you have good screens on your windows and doors to keep mosquitoes out.

 - Get rid of mosquito breeding areas by emptying standing water from anything that collects water (such as containers, flower pots, pet food and water dishes, swimming pool covers, buckets, etc.).

 - Report abandoned swimming pools by calling San Mateo County Mosquito & Vector Control District at (650) 344-8592.